 - Czechia – Regulated: As of May 2017, the laws here got really confusing.
 There are rules about what components can be used with e-cigarettes, vapors, and Mods as well as quantity restrictions for importing.
 One page I found seemed to have the best info for this regulator nightmare: Click Here.
 The best bet here is to call them before you go and get clarification if you have ANY questions.

 - Djibouti– Unclear: We cannot be 100% sure here but it does look like recently some companies have started to ship products here.
-All heavy with disclaimers about Our advise?
+All heavy with disclaimers about not guaranteeing the shipment.
+Our advice?
 Customs and Confiscation.
 Be careful and travel with cheap easy to throw away devices.

 - Dominican Republic– Unclear: It seems that as with some other underdeveloped countries it is hit or miss here.
 Most travelers claim they entered with little to no issue, but had products confiscated as they left the country.
 Cary items you will not be mad about losing.

 - Ecuador– Regulated as tobacco: Which means that vaping in enclosed spaces such as restaurants and stores is prohibited.
 Just be sure to only travel with personal amounts so not to get in hot water over importation.